Mobile Caterer Insurance

 Our cover includes Public and Products Liability so you can rest assured knowing you have the right cover in place for your business.

-Automatic Extensions covered under Caterers Insurance
+Automatic Extensions covered under Caterer Insurance

 This policy provides the following features

 Don't let Insurance be the last thing you think about when operating your mobile business.
 This is where considering our Public and Products Liability Policy can protect hard earned money, your business and your livelihood.

 Implications of Cancelling your Product Liability OR Professional Indemnity Insurance Policy